ekuiter/scion-android/README.md

 ![SCION](scion.png)

-The [SCION](https://www.scion-architecture.net/) Android app enables you to run a [SCION endhost](https://docs.scionlab.org/content/config/setup_endhost.html) on an Android smartphone.
+The [SCION](https://www.scion-architecture.net/) Android app enables you to run a [SCIONLab AS](https://scionlab.org) on an Android smartphone.

 ### Getting Started